MarcoIeni/release-plz/README.md

 There are two ways to run release-plz:

 - [GitHub Action](https://marcoieni.github.io/release-plz/github/index.html): Run Release-plz from CI.
 The action both updates and releases your packages.
-- [CLI](https://marcoieni.github.io/release-plz/usage/index.html): Run release-plz from your terminal.
-Or other CI systems (Gitea supported).
+- [CLI](https://marcoieni.github.io/release-plz/usage/index.html): Run release-plz from your terminal or other CI systems (Gitea supported).

 ## Users